-Foundation Module 2 – Child Protection Plans and Core Groups (NEW)
+Foundation Module 2 – Child Protection Conference, Plan and Core Groups

 Please note: this course is now a combination of Foundation Module 2: Child Protection Plans and Foundation Module 3: Core Groups.

 - Completed Foundation Module 1 Multi-Agency Safeguarding Training (previously known as FM1 Introduction to Safeguarding)

 Target Group: The course is aimed at practitioners and managers in voluntary, independent and statutory agencies who work predominantly with children, young people and/or their parents/carers and who could contribute to assessing, planning, intervening and evaluating the needs of a child and parenting capacity where there are safeguarding concerns.
 This course is suitable for those who are likely to contribute to the ongoing assessment of children and families, attend child protection conferences, core groups, be involved in the implementation of child protection plans including all those who are or plan to be designated safeguarding leads in their organisations.

 Course Aim: This training builds on the learning from Foundation Module 1.
 This course aims to provide staff with the opportunity to further develop their knowledge, skills and the ability to work collaboratively on the process for safeguarding and promoting the welfare of children, including those who are suffering, or at risk of suffering significant harm.
 This course will enable practitioners to prepare for, contribute towards and understand the processes involved with child protection conferences, plans and core groups.

 By the end of the course participants will have:

 - Developed an understanding of their roles and responsibilities in child protection conferences and core groups